All of our kids school papers and art projects are adorable aren’t they?

-Somehow those adorable little papers begin a silent-yet-sinister crusade to transform open counter space into (un)organized chaos.
+I’m convinced that those adorable school papers launch a silent-yet-sinister crusade to transform open counter space into (un)organized chaos.

-And when that clutter builds up, we’re left with overwhelm, exhaustion and even anger by all the piles!
+When that clutter builds up, we’re left with overwhelm, exhaustion and even anger by all the school paper piles.

-I want to share with you two key things:
+I want to share with you two powerful strategies for knowing how to organize kids school papers:

 - Second, a simple, effective way to beautifully store your kids school papers for good!